Jerk Tempeh with Cucumber Salsa

 and plantain chips / pineapple smoothie

-The sweet, tangy, spicy marinade in this meal has previously been used to make Jerk Chicken, but the flavors go incredibly well with fish.
+The sweet, tangy, spicy marinade in this meal has previously been used to make Jerk Mushrooms, but the flavors go incredibly well with savory tempeh.
 To keep things simple and warm weather-friendly, we're serving the meal with cooling cucumber salsa and a fresh green pineapple smoothie.

 Smarts: Be sure to dice the cucumbers into small pieces so that you'll get a bit of this crunchy salsa in every bite.

 - Onions, medium and red - 1/4, diced

 - Cilantro leaves - 1 Tbsp, chopped